July 11, 2018

 According to Payscale, facilities managers earned a median salary of $63,943 in 2018.
-Employment of administrative services managers, like facilities managers, is projected to grow 10 percent from 2016 to 2016, according to BLS data.
+Employment of administrative services managers, like facilities managers, is projected to grow 10% from 2016 to 2016, according to BLS data.

 Facilities managers, in particular, will be in demand as more organizations seek to reduce their environmental impact and boost energy efficiency.
 As the facilities manager for a professional sports organization you may be responsible for overseeing grounds and maintenance crews, working with security officials to maintain facility safety and supervising guest services employees.

 Like any organization, professional sports associations need help managing player contracts, benefits, recruitment and personnel issues.
 With a sports administration degree you could start a career in employee benefits and compensation.

 The median salary for a benefits coordinator was $44,042 in 2018, according to Payscale.
 Benefits and compensation managers earned a median salary of $119,120 in 2017, according to BLS data.